Learning Pathways

 Start Learning Pathway

-The ocean-climate nexus is crucial for addressing environmental challenges.
-It absorbs carbon dioxide but also suffers from climate change impacts.
+The ocean-climate nexus is crucial for addressing environmental challenges in relation to the ocean and climate change.
+The ocean plays a crucial role on our planet, it absorbs carbon dioxide but is also vulnerable to climate change impacts.
 Integrating the ocean into climate strategies is vital for protecting human rights and a sustainable future.
 This is the One Ocean Learn's seventh learning pathway, launched in September 2023.

 Pathway Description